 This was a classic analog synthesizer available in many voice configurations, featuring a SEM Filter with its own ADSR, a VCA with ADSR, a flexible LFO and others goodies, this synth has been used by Herbie Hancock, Prince, Chick Corea, Cirrus, Depeche Mode, Queen, Supertramp, Kenny Kirkland, Jean-Michel Jarre, Van Halen, Tangerine Dream, Rush, Simple Minds, Chicago, Styx, Ultravox and dozens more!

-OB-XTREME started out as a simple goto VST for that classic OB Brass sound stripped down to the minimum, then I thought about how I could bring more "warm" into a digital VA synth and what features I could add to the original design.
+OB-XTREME started out as a simple VST striving for that classic OB Brass sound, stripped down to the minimum, then I thought about how I could bring more "warm" into a digital VA synth and what features I could add to the original design.

-Contrary to all my others VSTis, OB-Xtreme is not an exact recreation of an OB-X, it is rather an "closely inspired by" approach, stripped down to the minimum for easy sound design of OB Brass, Pads, Leads, FX and Percussions.
-However some extended features like an optional FAT mode and Multiple DAW outputs per voice opens up to experimentation like different FX treatments per voice...
+Contrary to all my others VSTis, OB-Xtreme is not an exact recreation of an OB-X, it is rather a "closely inspired by" approach, stripped down to the minimum for an easy sound design of OB Brass, Pads, Leads, FX and Percussions.
+However, some extended features like an optional FAT mode and Multiple DAW outputs per voice can push you into experimental mood...different FX treatments per voice...